gfaster/paren/README.md

 Alternatively, run using `make`:
 - `make tpseed` does a 15 second speed test.
 - `make tvalid` does validation testing.
-- `make tperf` does performance profiling.
+- `make tperf` does a 5-minute performance profile.

 ### Method
 I calculate the next permutation as a 64-bit unsigned integer (least-significant